brandonmarino/3rd-Year-Game-Project/README.txt

 Minimax Design Decesion....
 In addition to minimax, alpha beta prunning algorithm was used, which decreases the number of positions on board that are evaluated by the board.
-This way, the program will have a faster response time and is less error prone by simplifying decreasing the overall calculations the program has to do.
+This way, the program will have a faster response time.
 In simple terms, alpha beta prunning basically eliminates a position immediately if it finds a a better position on the board.

 Othello Graphic User Interface (gui) design decisions